NIRALUser/DTIPlayground/README.md

 ```
     $ dmriprep [base options] run -i IMAGE_FILES -o OUTPUT_DIR -d [ MODULE1 MODULE2 ... ]
 ```
-`"-d"` option (default protocol) works as described in **make-protocols** command.
+`-d` option (default protocol) works as described in **make-protocols** command.
 But you need to specify `"-d"` for the default pipeline from the template.
-If `"-o"` option is omitted, default directory will be set to `Image filename_QC`.
+If `-o` option is omitted, default directory will be set to `Image filename_QC`.
 IMAGE_FILES may be a list of files to process.
 In case of susceptibility correction, IMAGE_FILES needs to have counterparts for the polarities. `dmriprep` automatically process qc for all the input images before the susceptibility correction stage.

 To run with existing protocol file:
 ```
     $ dmriprep run -i IMAGE_FILES -p PROTOCOL_FILE -o output/directory/
 ```

-`"-p"` option cannot be used with `"-d"` option.
+`-p` option cannot be used with `-d` option.

 #### In SLURM cluster with singularity